 Looking for the holistic in technology and the profound in advertising.
-Founder of Adverve, international account director at Darewin, #SocialSkim columnist for MarketingProfs, and liveblogger for MIP.
+Founder of Adverve, international account director at Darewin, #SocialSkim columnist for MarketingProfs, EU correspondent at AdWeek, and liveblogger for MIP.
 Cali*-born, Paris-based.
 Fluent in English, French, Mac + PC.

 Creator of life on the weekends, but strictly single-celled.
 (Nobody likes a mutiny.)

 Watch Kristen Stewart Grill Jesse Eisenberg Like a Lady

 In the latest from Funny or Die, Kristen Stewart and Jesse Eisenberg plug their upcoming film, American Ultra, by interviewing each other.
 But, before it becomes fully clear what’s going on, it looks like the cards got switched: Jesse finds himself asking Kristen no-brainers like whether she’s always been funny, and Kristen asks Jesse questions that make him increasingly uncomfortable—like what designers he likes, if he shows boob to show off, and whether he’s pregnant.

 The glaring statement this makes about how genders are treated differently under fame’s spotlight is further magnified by how quietly enraged Kristen seems: She advances mercilessly on as Jesse grows more and more flustered. it’s almost like they were meant to play these roles.
 Our favourite part is when Kristen asks for a close-up of Jesse’s hard-bitten, trembling fingernails.

 La Bamba into the global village, courtesy of Google Translate